Best 27 Inch Monitor Under $500

 Dell Ultrasharp U2715H is the best 27 inch monitor so far!

-The monitor is an essential part of computing in that the user spends most of their time looking at it.
+The monitor is an essential part of computing that the user spends most of their time looking at it.
 Just like other aspects of a conventional desktop computer, the monitor has evolved a lot.
 While the average user would be comfortable with anything that is flat and sleek, a graphic designer or other professionals will certainly harbor concerns about the monitor’s resolution, its connectivity and even its ergonomics.
-To save you the disappointment of purchasing something that does not work the way you would like it to, we tested some monitors and below is what we would recommend as the best.
+To save you the disappointment of purchasing something that does not work the way you would like it to, we reviewed some high-end monitors and below is what we would recommend as the best.

 Why should you buy it?